galampley/chatyourdocs/README_v2.md

 ### **ChatYourDocs**

 #### **Introduction**
 Welcome to ChatYourDocs - a user-friendly tool designed to elevate your interaction with ChatGPT by eliminating the concerns over its context window limitations.
-Simply upload your documents, and the app will facilitate detailed responses to your queries based on the content of the uploaded documents.
+Simply upload your documents, and the app will facilitate detailed responses to your queries based on the content of the uploaded documents and memory of the conversation.

 #### **File Descriptions**
 - **app_v2.py**: This is the heart of the application, powered by Streamlit, orchestrating the user interface and functionalities.